imdecoder/imdecoder.github.io/resume.md

 #### Realestate Portals Export System

-    Exporting client's properties information with xml format, to protals, such as realestate, domain, and others.
+    Exporting client's properties information with XML format, to portals, such as realestate.com.au, domain.com.au, and others.

 #### Email Log Analysis System

-    It analysises email logs which receives from portals such as realestate and domain, and add analysis results to database, client servers will do http request to get json result.
+    It analyses email logs which receive from portals such as realestate.com.au and domain.com.au, and add results to the database, client requests to fetch data, and it will return JSON result to them.

+#### Other minor ongoing projects

+    Writing small components to do some repeatable jobs.
+    Mostly use PHP with the procedure or object-oriented code.

 ----